Making Sense of Genesis 1 – Creation and Contentions With Modern Science

 This is why so many ancient cosmologies begin with a depiction of primordial disorder: an unformed, undifferentiated expanse that is, in practical terms, unusable.
 Egyptian traditions speak of Nun, the primeval waters, from which the first stable ground emerges.
 Sumerian accounts imagine earth and sky fused in a murky unity before any structure, resources, or settled life can appear.
 Greek mythology’s Chaos also describes the same “formless void” from which deities and order gradually emerged.

 What also marks these ancient stories is their preoccupation with separation, particularly with dividing heaven from earth.
 In Egyptian mythology, this act is attributed to Shu, the god of air and light.
 Shu separates Nut (the sky goddess) from Geb (the earth god), creating space for life to flourish between them.
-Mesopotamian mythology follows the same pattern: in the Enuma Elish, Marduk divides Tiamat’s body to establish the boundary between heaven and earth.
+Mesopotamian mythology follows the same pattern.
+In the Enuma Elish, Marduk divides Tiamat’s body to establish the boundary between heaven and earth.
 The Sumerians also imagined an initial unified chaos where earth and sky were indistinguishable until divine forces intervened to separate them.

 The upshot is that, in many ancient Near Eastern accounts, creation is not primarily “stuff appearing from nothing.”
 The raw material is often already there, but it is unbounded, uninhabitable, and incoherent.
 True creation is the imposition of order and purpose, the transformation of the inchoate into the intelligible.

 That contrasts sharply with the modern Western habit of mind.
-We obsess over physical substance and origins, dissecting the world into manageable pieces and analysing how things came to be: processes, mechanisms, physical laws.
+We obsess over physical substance and origins, dissecting the world into manageable pieces and analysing how things came to be.
 We study the cosmos as if it were a machine.
 But in doing so, we lose sight of what ancient myths grasped intuitively: that to truly exist is to have purpose within an ordered, living system.
 While we ask “how,” they asked “who” and “why.”
 To them, the cosmos wasn’t a machine to be dissected but a kingdom or temple, ruled by intention and relationship.
 The material was always secondary to the meaningful.

 Purpose Takes Precedence: The Function-Oriented Cosmology of Genesis 1

 The familiar opening, “In the beginning, when God created the heavens and the earth…”, is a good place to see this.
 The traditional rendering “In the beginning God created…” can sound like a standalone, absolute statement about a metaphysical first moment.
-But the Hebrew term בְּרֵאשִׁית (berēʾšît) most naturally functions as a dependent expression, closer to “When God began to create…” or “In the initial period when God set about creating…”.
-That isn’t grammatical trivia.
+But the Hebrew term בְּרֵאשִׁית (berēʾšît) most naturally functions as a dependent expression, closer to “When God began to create…” or “In the initial period when God set about creating…” That isn’t grammatical trivia.
 It changes the feel of the passage.
-Instead of announcing a single, philosophical “time zero,” the text introduces a sequence: a process in which God brings the cosmos into ordered operation through successive acts.
+Rather than announcing a single philosophical “time zero,” the text presents creation as a process, one in which God brings the cosmos into ordered operation through a series of acts.
+Genesis 1 unfolds as a sequence of distinctions and assignments (light and darkness, sea and land, seasons and days, realms and their inhabitants).
+The narrative’s momentum is not “matter appears,” but “a world becomes liveable.”
+This translation sets our expectations the right way.
+Instead of looking for a single, once-for-all “moment of beginning,” we’re primed to follow the sequence of God’s ordering work through the chapter.

 This is why the condition described in Genesis 1:2 is so important.
 The earth is tōhû wābōhû (תֹּהוּ וָבֹהוּ), often rendered “formless and void,” but elsewhere these words depict desolation, disintegration, and a collapse of ordered life (for example, Isaiah 34:11; Jeremiah 4:23).
 Isaiah 45:18 presses the point even harder: God did not form the earth to be tōhû, but shaped it to be inhabited.
 In other words, tōhû is not “non-existence” in a material sense; it is the absence of a habitable, purposeful world.